mozmeao/www-config/docs/index.md

 1. Clone the `mozmeao/www-config` repo.
 2. Fork the repo into your Github account.
-3. Edit the `waffle_configs/bedrock-prod.env` file to add the name and value you need.
-You'd add a line like `SWITCH_WE_DO_PHRASING=on` to set that key and value in the settings database for prod.
+3. Edit the `waffle_configs/bedrock-stage.env` file to add the name and value you need.
+You'd add a line like `SWITCH_WE_DO_PHRASING=on` to set that key and value in the settings database for the stage environment.
 Or you can find the line that already has the variable you need and change the value if it already exists.
+4.  (**Optional**) If you'd like to test the switch on the staging environment prior to pushing to production, create a pull-request, request review, merge the ticket, and visit the environment at https://www.allizom.org/.
+5. Edit the `waffle_configs/bedrock-prod.env` file to make the same changes for production that you just made for stage.
-4. Commit the change.
+6. Commit the change.
-5. Push the change to a branch on your fork.
+7. Push the change to a branch on your fork.
-6. Submit a pull-request against the `mozmeao/www-config` repo.
+8. Submit a pull-request against the `mozmeao/www-config` repo.
-7. Ask for a review in the `#www` IRC channel or in the PR itself.
+9. Ask for a review in the `#www` IRC channel or in the PR itself.
-8. Once the PR is reviewed and merged it will automatically roll out to our production instances in 5 to 10 minutes.
+10. Once the PR is reviewed and merged, it will automatically roll out to our production instances at in 5 to 10 minutes.

 ## Editing the Configs